 Halloween Finger Cookies

 I wish the internet was around when my kids were growing up.
 There are so many things that inspire me and so many projects I would have made with them.
-I think I would have replaced nap time with “let’s make something fun in the kitchen time.”
-One thing I would have made with them every Halloween is a kid friendly version of creepy finger cookies.
+I think I would have replaced nap time with “let’s make something fun in the kitchen time” because that would’ve been more fun!
+One thing I would have made with them every Halloween is a kid-friendly version of creepy finger cookies.

 These cookies are so easy that the kids can help make the cookie dough and help make the finger shapes because all you need to do is add a little green food gel and roll them into fingers.
 Here, let me show you just how easy they are!